 Step 2: Use Maps to Identify Buck Bedding Areas

 One of the easiest ways to find buck bedding areas is to use a topographic map, whether it’s a paper map or a digital one.
 Look for areas that meet the criteria we just discussed: good visibility, nearby food and water sources, and thick cover on the edges.
-You can also look for terrain features that might attract bucks, such as ridges, saddles, or benches.
-These areas offer a good vantage point and can make it easier for bucks to detect potential threats.
+Now that we know why bucks bed where they do, let’s look at how to find those spots before you ever set foot in the woods.

 Finding Buck Bedding in Hill Country or Mountain Areas